Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-03-20-Andy-Weir-The-Martian.md

 ---
-title: "Review 6/9 | Andy Weir - The Martian"
+title: "Review 7/9 | Andy Weir - The Martian"
 tags: Andy-Weir novel science-fiction
 ---

 # Plot: 8/9.
-The typical pattern of the narrative of this book was basically like that: The protagonist faced the problem and came up with several plans along with reasonable speculations, which he then tested or executed them in extremely unnecessary, redundant, and tedious details.
-Sometimes it went wrong and incurred a new problem, so as to repeat this pattern...
-Chapters involving the narratives from the third person perspective were more tolerable.
+The typical narrative pattern of this book was basically as follows: The protagonist encountered the problem and came up with several plans along with reasonable speculations, which he then tested, executed and reported in extremely unnecessary, redundant, and tedious detail.
+Sometimes something went wrong and incurred a new problem, thus this pattern was reoccurring...
+Chapters containing the third-person perspective were more tolerable.

 ## Chapter 1: Sol 6.
 Begin
-The narrator was stranded on Mars alone since his teammates thought him dead and therefore returned to the Earth in no time.
+The protagonist was stranded on Mars alone as his teammates thought him dead during a dangerous sandstorm and therefore returned to the Earth in no time.

 ## Chapter 2: Sol 7-Sol 22.
-List out the inventory:
+Inventory
 + Food:
+	+ rations lasting 400 days
-	+ 400-Day rations with enough nutrients
+	+ abundant nutrients
-	+ The narrator occupied himself in growing potatoes that may extend his life 90 days or so.
+	+ The narrator occupied himself in growing potatoes that might extend his life 90 days or so.
 + Water:
-	+ A running reclaimer without backup
+	+ A reclaimer without backup
-	+ Most of 300 liters of stored water was planned to cultivate the potato.
+	+ Most of 300 liters of stored water was allotted to the potato.
 + Gas: An oxygenator with a short-term spare
-+ Energy: 200M^2^ solar cells
++ Energy: 200 square meters of solar cells
 + Communication: The broken radio array was unredeemable.
-+ Transportation: Two rovers and five suits with 1500 hours' worth of CO~2~ filters
++ Transportation: Two rovers and five suits with 1500 hours' worth of carbon dioxide filters
-+ Salvation: The possible landing of Ares 4 four years later
++ Salvation: The landing of Ares 4 four years later

 ## Chapter 3: Sol 25-Sol 30.
 Food
-He extended the arable farmland by using rovers' pop-tents and other vacancies in the Hab so that he might survive despite the long-term starvation.
+He extended the arable farmland by using rovers' pop-tents and the floor of the Hab, in hopes of fighting against the long-term food shortage.

 ## Chapter 4: Sol 32-Sol 37.
 Water {#c4}
 He hooked the fuel plant of MAV up to Hab's oxygenator for the oxygen, and ran the hydrazine, the fuel of MDV, over a catalyst for the hydrogen.
-He used a wooden cross to ignite oxygen, a spacesuit to store water and several plastic bags to build up a chimney of controlling hydrogen.
+He used a wooden cross to ignite oxygen, a spacesuit to store water and several plastic bags to build up a chimney for controlling hydrogen.

-However, during the experiment, he was unnoticed of the existence of the other oxygen tank, and therefore the tricky overflow of hydrogen in the atmosphere of Hab.
+However, during the experiment, he was unaware of the other oxygen tank, which led up the tricky overflow of hydrogen in the atmosphere of Hab.

 ## Chapter 5: Sol 38-Sol 41.
 Water
-He hibernated his bacteria by lowering the room temperature and bamboozled the atmospheric regulator into extracting all the oxygen in the room so as to burn off the remaining hydrogen bit by bit.
-Despite the minor explosion caused by the oxygen he exhaled, he managed to get rid of the overflowed hydrogen.
+He put his bacteria into hibernation by lowering the room temperature and bamboozled the atmospheric regulator into extracting all the oxygen in the room so as to burn off the remaining hydrogen bit by bit.
+Despite a minor explosion caused by the oxygen he exhaled, he managed to get rid of the excess hydrogen.

 ## Chapter 6: Sol ?.
 NASA found him alive.
-Venkat, the director of this project, persuaded NASA's administrator, Teddy, to investigate the condition of the protagonist's cadaver for the sake of more grants from Congress after Teddy's two-month procrastination for fear of the subsequent PR issue.
-However, NASA found the protagonist still alive and therefore informed the public of this news.
+Venkat, the director of this project, managed to persuade NASA's administrator, Teddy, to investigate the protagonist's presumed corpse for the sake of more grants from Congress, which Teddy intentionally procrastinated for two months for fear of the potential PR issue.

+However, NASA found the protagonist still alive and therefore informed the public.

-Although they promised to try their best to save the protagonist in public, yet NASA could not communicate with the protagonist owing to the broken communication array, Teddy didn't agree to risk the other astronauts' life for the protagonist and he even commanded to conceal this thing from the returning astronauts.
+Although they promised to try their best to save the protagonist in public, yet since NASA could not communicate with the protagonist owing to the broken communication array, Teddy didn't agree to risk the other astronauts' lives and commanded to conceal this news from the returning astronauts.

 ## Chapter 7: Sol 63-Sol 68.
 Energy and transportation
-In order to reach Ares 4, 3200km away from the camp, on his own, he transformed one of the rovers by equipping it with the battery of the other and solar plates for energy.
+In order to reach Ares 4, 3200km away from the camp, he transformed one of the rovers by equipping it with the battery of the other one and connected it with solar plates.
 After a failed experiment, he decided to have recourse to the dangerous RTG (radioisotope thermoelectric generator) for cheap heat.

 ## Chapter 8: Sol?
-Kapoor, the director of Mars operation for NASA, was interviewed by CNN and announced that they were monitoring Mark closely and would try their best to bring him home.
-They finally figured out the propose of Mark's latest sojourn was to find the dilapidated Pathfinder and build connection with the Earth.
+Kapoor, the director of Mars Operations for NASA, was interviewed by CNN and announced that they were monitoring Mark closely and would try their best to bring him home.
+They finally figured out the purpose of Mark's latest journey was to find out the dilapidated Pathfinder and re-establish communication with the Earth.

-(The suspense of this chapter and reactions from the Earth were so great that it is a pity to find the next chapter again abounded with the harangue of our protagonist.)
+(The suspense of this chapter and the Earth's reactions were so great that it was a pity that the next chapter once again abounded with the harangue of our protagonist.)

 ## Chapter 9: Sol 79-Sol 83.
 Communication
 The protagonist found the Pathfinder after a seven-day exploration and managed to load it up to the car with a handmade slope.